Thinkwise/docs/docs/sf/merging.md

 ![](../assets/sf/image45.png)

-Figure 33: Overview of the 'Conflicts' screen with the 'Merge Sessions*
+*Overview of the 'Conflicts' screen with the 'Merge Sessions**

 #### Resolve conflicts